-1. acceptance, quality control, verification and quality assurance.
-True / False 2.
-Acceptance sample locations are determined by the Department in accordance with PTM #1.
-True / False 3.
-Acceptance lots must be specific to each structural element unless requested in writing to combine.
-True / False 4.
-When a higher class of concrete is used in place of an indicated lower class (contractor elects to place Class AA instead of Class A which was indicated), the concrete placed must meet all specification requirements of the indicated class.
-True / False 5.
-When the lime-bath Acceptance cylinders are tested at 28 days and meet the 28-day minimum design compressive strengths in Table A, the concrete is accepted for 100% payment.
-True / False 6.
-If the 7-day QC cylinder compressive strength is not met in 7 days, curing must be continued untilor 7.
-It is the responsibility of theto ensure a sufficient number of QC cylinders are molded to satisfy all specification requirements for cure removal, opening to traffic, form removal, etc. 8.
-When QC cylinders meet the 28-day minimum design compressive strengths in Table A, the concrete is accepted and no additional testing for compressive strength is required.
-True / False 9.
-Verification testing is performed by using concrete from the same sample of material and with the same equipment used for acceptance testing.
-10. Verification testing will consist of testing for, and on the initial acceptance sample for each type of concrete specified in Section 704 Table B and a minimum of one for every ten acceptance tests specified in Section 704 Table B and a minimum of one for every ten acceptance tests
+acceptance, quality control, verification and quality assurance.
+True / False Acceptance sample locations are determined by the Department in accordance with PTM #1.
+True / False Acceptance lots must be specific to each structural element unless requested in writing to combine.
+True / False When a higher class of concrete is used in place of an indicated lower class (contractor elects to place Class AA instead of Class A which was indicated), the concrete placed must meet all specification requirements of the indicated class.
+True / False When the lime-bath Acceptance cylinders are tested at 28 days and meet the 28-day minimum design compressive strengths in Table A, the concrete is accepted for 100% payment.
+True / False If the 7-day QC cylinder compressive strength is not met in 7 days, curing must be continued until or It is the responsibility of theto ensure a sufficient number of QC cylinders are molded to satisfy all specification requirements for cure removal, opening to traffic, form removal, etc. When QC cylinders meet the 28-day minimum design compressive strengths in Table A, the concrete is accepted and no additional testing for compressive strength is required.
+True / False Verification testing is performed by using concrete from the same sample of material and with the same equipment used for acceptance testing.
+Verification testing will consist of testing for, and on the initial acceptance sample for each type of concrete specified in Section 704 Table B and a minimum of one for every ten acceptance tests thereafter.

 11. Quality Assurance testing on a project for temperature and air content provides a check on the equipment used in the acceptance process by having the concrete technician and QA representative run tests on two sets of equipment from the same sample of concrete.
 True / False 12.
 When Verification or QA/IA compressive strength testing is performed, all cylinders must be tested to absolute failure at the project.
 True / False 13.
 Accelerated concrete patches must meet a minimum compressive strength of psi at the time of opening to traffic or it will be considered defective and must be removed and replaced.
 14. Minimum "opening to traffic" QC cylinders for accelerated strength pavements or patches are required everycubic yards or fraction thereof and from the final load placed.
 15. When placing concrete in extremely wet conditions or under water, the concrete mix must containor 16.
-When placing concrete in water, the water must have a temperature ≥° F. 17.
+When placing concrete in water, the water must have a temperature ≥ ° F. 17.
 After material control has been established, the frequency of QC testing for Section 506 RPS and Section 530 Long-Life concrete pavements may be reduced to a minimum of one test every 18.
 For Latex Concrete or Mortar, mobile mixers must be calibrated by the supplier and witnessed by the Representative in advance of the placement and must be re-calibrated if aggregate sources change and for every 100 cubic yards of production per unit or as directed.
 True / False 19.
-If the test results for slump and air content taken at the discharge end of the pump are within $\pm~1.0$ inch of the slump and $\pm~1.0\%$ of the air content taken before the pump, QC and acceptance testing may be performed before the pump.
+If the test results for slump and air content taken at the discharge end of the pump are within $\pm$ 1.0 inch of the slump and $\pm$ 2.0% of the air content taken before the pump, QC and acceptance testing may be performed before the pump.
 True / False 20.
 For small quantities of concrete that have a contract line item that exceeds 100 cubic yards, at least one set of AT cylinders is molded during one of the daily placements for acceptance of that day's material.
 True / False